-At June 30, 2020, the Communities had uncollateralized accounts receivable, primarily from the Commonwealth of Pennsylvania Department of Public Welfare ("DPW"), of \$7,197,628.
+At June 30, 2021 and 2020, the Communities had uncollateralized accounts receivable, primarily from the Commonwealth of Pennsylvania Department of Public Welfare ("DPW"), of \$6,795,837 and \$7,011,419 respectively.
 This balance potentially subjects the Communities to a concentration of credit risk.
 The Communities monitors its funding arrangements with the DPW and other agencies.